Skip to main content

 Sending Text-Only Alerts

-For text-only alerts, the Set Message function node formats the payload for Slack’s chat.postMessage API, including the channel ID and message text.
-Responses are handled with appropriate HTTP status codes (200 for success, 400 for failure).
+For text-only alerts, the Set Message function node formats the payload for Slack’s chat.postMessage API, including channel ID and message text.
+Responses return appropriate HTTP status codes (200 for success, 400 for failure).

 /**